 You can also purchase gifts from another company and send those if your company if you’re a service-based business.

 It doesn’t have to be expensive.
 As long as the gift is relevant and useful or valuable to your customer, it will be appreciated.
-The important part is to include a personalized note.
+The important part is to include a personalized customer appreciation letter or note that is written just for them (no generic customer appreciation quotes).
 Make it clear that the gift has been selected for them, as an individual.

-Chewy.com, a pet food retailer from Florida is great example of a company that uses personalized gifts for customer appreciation.
+Chewy.com, a pet food retailer from Florida is great example of a company that uses personalized gifts.
 They keep an eye on their customer’s social media pages and surprise them with unexpected gifts that are completely unique – painted portraits of their pets!

 You can reward your customers with a discount or special offer as a token of your appreciation for their support and a way of ‘giving something back’.

 A percentage off the next purchase, an exclusive buy-one-get-one-free offer, or a gift / complimentary service are some ways to do this.
 You can also give gift certificates for other businesses, such as coffee shops or restaurants.